Pannu Mazara

-Pannu Mazara is a village in Shaheed Bhagat Singh Nagar district of Punjab State, India.
+Punnu Mazara is a village in Shaheed Bhagat Singh Nagar district of Punjab State, India.
 It is located 5.2 km away from branch post office Nawanshahr, 8.4 km from Rahon, 11 km from district headquarter Shaheed Bhagat Singh Nagar and 89 km from state capital Chandigarh.
 The village is administrated by Sarpanch an elected representative of the village.
 Most of the villagers are settled in the foreign countries.
 Many people are well settled and highly educated.
 Some are teachers, doctors and many have other business.
 But there are still some villagers are not educated.
 Along with this, as this is very near to the city so masses do not get any kind of problem in essential household things.
 According to Harwinder Kaur a resident of this village some of the people believe in caste and Creed system but still there are many kind hearted persons here.
 Roads needs to be reconstruct as villagers get problems regarding this.

 Demography

-As of 2011, Pannu Mazara has a total number of 311 houses and population of 1368 of which 680 include are males while 688 are females according to the report published by Census India in 2011.
-The literacy rate of Pannu Mazara is 82.32% higher than the state average of 75.84%.
-The population of children under the age of 6 years is 118 which is 8.63% of total population of Pannu Mazara, and child sex ratio is approximately 1185 as compared to Punjab state average of 846.
+As of 2011, Punnu Mazara has a total number of 311 houses and population of 1368 of which 680 include are males while 688 are females according to the report published by Census India in 2011.
+The literacy rate of Punnu Mazara is 82.32% higher than the state average of 75.84%.
+The population of children under the age of 6 years is 118 which is 8.63% of total population of Punnu Mazara, and child sex ratio is approximately 1185 as compared to Punjab state average of 846.

-Most of the people are from Schedule Caste which constitutes 34.21% of total population in Pannu Mazara.
+Most of the people are from Schedule Caste which constitutes 34.21% of total population in Punnu Mazara.
 The town does not have any Schedule Tribe population so far.

-As per the report published by Census India in 2011, 511 people were engaged in work activities out of the total population of Pannu Mazara which includes 448 males and 63 females.
+As per the report published by Census India in 2011, 511 people were engaged in work activities out of the total population of Punnu Mazara which includes 448 males and 63 females.
 According to census survey report 2011, 66.93% workers describe their work as main work and 33.07% workers are involved in Marginal activity providing livelihood for less than 6 months.